droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 ~~~

-## Translation for both incoming and outgoing messages
+## Adaption for both incoming and outgoing messages

 We have learned the basics of plugins for the adaption phase so far.
 Let's try to build more practical plugin.